Service at UT Austin

 He has received numerous national awards, including the Presidential Young Investigator Award from the National Science Foundation, and from the American Society of Civil Engineers, the Walter L. Huber Research Prize, the Moisseiff Award and the J. James R. Croes Medal.

-Fenves is married to Carmel Martinez Fenves, a textile artist and small business owner.
-They have two adult daughters, Hannah, a graphic designer and Emily, a social worker, both of whom reside in Austin.
+Fenves is married to Carmel Martinez Fenves.
+They have two adult daughters, both of whom reside in Austin.
 In his spare time, Fenves enjoys reading both fiction and nonfiction and traveling with his family.
-Art galleries and museums are always at the top of the list of destinations.
+Art galleries and museums are always at the top of their destination list.